BGC Group Inc (BGC) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for BGC Group Inc (NASDAQ: BGC) is above average at 47.72x, while the 36-month beta value is 1.66.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for BGC Group Inc (NASDAQ: BGC) is above average at 53.77x, while the 36-month beta value is 1.65.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.